omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 He noticed perturbations in the orbit when compared to expected Newton's gravity integration calculations.

-Verrier guessed correctly that another large planet should exist next to Uranus to justify the difference between expected and observed positions.
+Verrier guessed that another large planet should exist next to Uranus to justify the difference between expected and observed positions.
-Not only that, he estimated the position of the new planet, which was later confirmed by Berlin Observatory and reported to be within one degree of Verrier's prediction.
+Not only that, he estimated the position of the new planet, which was later confirmed by Berlin Observatory and reported to be near Verrier's prediction.

 By the same time, english astronomer John Couch Adams was making similar predictions, but published his results a little later.